SLE partition functions via conformal welding of random surfaces: Introduction

 \item It is also natural to conformally weld quantum disks and triangles to form non-simply connected surfaces.
 With Ang, the second named author will prove in a future work that conditioning on the moduli, such surfaces are described by LCFT, and the law of SLE interfaces are decoupled with the field.
 It is then natural to define the partition function of these SLE curves using the density of the random moduli.
 Multiple SLE curves on non-simply connected surfaces is a less explored topic; see \cite{jahangoshahi2018multiple} on the case of multiple-connected planar domains.
 We believe that it is an interesting and fruitful direction.
 In particular, these SLE partition functions should be related to conformal field theory on Riemann surfaces, which have rich structures. \end{itemize}

 \textbf{Acknowledgements.} We are grateful to Morris Ang for working together with us at the early stage of the project.
 We thank Dapeng Zhan and Baojun Wu for helpful discussions and Hao Wu for pointing out references for Lemma~\ref{lm:martingale}.
+We thank two anonymous referees for their valuable feedback.
 P.Y. were partially supported by NSF grant DMS-1712862.
 X.S.\ was partially supported by the NSF Career award 2046514, a start-up grant from the University of Pennsylvania, and a fellowship from the Institute for Advanced Study (IAS) at Princeton.
 P.Y. thanks IAS for hosting his visit during Fall 2022.